bottkars/pcf-jump-azure/README.md

 - automated opsman deployment and configuration
 - pas infrastructure paving
-- :new: autopilot for starting pas, mysql, rabbit and spring deployment (will take several hours )
+- :new: autopilot for starting pas, mysql, p-rabbitmq and p-spring-services deployment (will take several hours )
 - certificate generation using selfsigned or let´s encrypt [certificates](#certificates)
 - :new: [sendgrid](/sendgrid.md) integration for notifications and user sign up
 - :new: dns configuration and check